DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### Sending the card

-> A Wallet MasterPass possui integração apenas no formato `Envio de cartão`.
+> Wallet MasterPass has integration only in the format `Sending card`.

-To use the wallet Masterpass [**Masterpass**](https://developer.mastercard.com/product/masterpass) it is necessary that the store is already registered with Mastercard, and integrated the search of card data of the platform.
+To use the wallet [**Masterpass**](https://developer.mastercard.com/product/masterpass) it is necessary that the store is already registered with Mastercard, and integrated the search of card data of the platform.

 #### Request